 - Video with tips to help your students conduct quality research

 - Give assignments to students involving local or college libraries

-- Use simulated, online, or at-home lab exercises - "dry" labs (see sidebar for links
+- Use simulated, online, or at-home lab exercises - "dry" labs (see sidebar for links and examples)

 - Two-way video and audio for live virtual classrooms